http4k/http4k/src/docs/guide/modules/clients/index.md

 ### About
 Supported HTTP client adapter APIs are wrapped to provide an `HttpHandler` interface in 1 LOC.

-Activate streaming mode by passing a `ResponseBodyMode` (default is non-streaming).
+Activate streaming mode by passing a `BodyMode` (default is non-streaming).

 These examples are for the Apache HTTP client, but the API is similar for the others: